tech-advantage/edc-help-viewer/README.md

 ## Building the project

+Distribution files can be found in the github release section: [download](https://github.com/tech-advantage/edc-help-viewer/releases/download/v3.2.0/edc-help-viewer.3.2.0.zip).

+Please note that it comes with a **"/help/"** base href, so url after deployment should be **"yourBaseUrl/help/"**

+If you need to make your own build :

 Make sure you have [nodeJS](https://nodejs.org/en/) (version 10.9 or greater) available on your system.

 Install project dependencies: